grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 In the cargo hold, Bastian and Gregory were laying out heavy cloth-covered hoses down the center of the space and hooking them up to portable electric bilge pumps the size of small refrigerators.

-Owen had his own electric pump, a smaller one, and was feeding an air hose to Chips who was in water over her head with a welding torch in one hand and wearing a diving mask that was connected to the air hose.
-The welding torch was connected by hoses to the welding rig in a rack with wheels chocked at the shore of the lake filling the cargo hold.
+Owen had his own electric pump, a smaller one, down at the edge of the black lake and was feeding an air hose to Chips who was in water over her head.
+She held a welding torch in one hand and was wearing a diving mask that was connected to the air hose.
+The welding torch was connected by thick wires to the welding rig mounted in a rack on wheels.
+The wheels had chocks keeping the rig from rolling into the lake.

-Chips dove down and there was a quiet moment before a hot blue light lit up the black lake from under the surface, wavered for a for moments, and then died away.
+Chips dove down and there was a quiet moment before a hot blue light lit up the surface of the water from below, wavered for a moment, and then died away.
 This repeated a few times before Chips' head broke back through the surface.
 She ripped off the diving mask.
 "Owen!
 I need another fucking piece of steel plate, and --- fuck it -- another brace too."

 "Alright Chips!"
 Called the kid from the shore.
 Owen was wearing the same greasy-slick rubber waders Chips had had on earlier.
 He selected some metal bits from a pile of scraps on the grating next to the welding rig and waded into the cloying bilge to hand them to Chips.

-Every sound in the cargo hold traversed from one exposed steel inner side of the pressure hull to the other, so you heard every sound three times.
+Every sound in the cargo hold traversed from one exposed steel inner side of the pressure hull to the other, so everything was heard three times.
 That was normal, and Captain Percy was used to it.
-What really ate at her instinctual sense of a healthy, normal boat though was the way the mass of water filling one end of the cargo hold changed the sound of the space.
+What really ate at her instinctual sense that her boat was far from being healthy though was the way the mass of water filling one end of the cargo hold changed the sound of the space.
 It was hard to pin down precisely how it changed.
 It sounded like a room dominated by an athletic swimming pool.
 It was a quality of sound that should never be heard on a submarine.

-She sipped her coffee and watched Chips dive again with her plates in one hand.
+She sipped her coffee and watched Chips dive again with the steel plates in one hand.
 More blue light from under the water.
 Percy had an idea to go and track down a meter stick and prop it in the water, so they could all see when the water started to lower.
 But then thought better of that, considering the strong possibility of the water quickly rising over the top of the stick.

 Instead she helped Gregory and Bastian get the bilge hoses connected to the trim tanks and got them cranking.
 The hoses inflated with the pressure of the water running up the gentle grade from the pumps.
-She could hear it pouring into the empty trim tanks, and the sound of it echoing off the hull walls.
+She could hear it sloshing into the empty trim tanks, and the sound of it echoed between the hull walls.

 [//]: # (### Percy inspects the damage)

-The next time Chips was on shore trying to find a particular patch piece she wanted in the scrap pile, Percy took the mask and waded into the water to get a good look at the damage.
+The next time Chips was on shore trying to find a particular patch piece she wanted from the scrap pile, Percy took the diving mask from her and waded into the water to get a good look at the damage.
 The water was the freezing cold and never-varying temperature of deep ocean water.
-The water had picked up an unpleasant array of smells though, a mix of petro-chemicals and solvents, refuse, and old grease --- the stuff that always contaminated a boat's bilge --- but the odor  was lifted up by the sheer volume of water to Percy's face.
+It had picked up an unpleasant array of smells: a mix of petro-chemicals and solvents, refuse, and old grease --- the stuff that always contaminated a boat's bilge --- but that odor  was lifted and strengthened to a nausea-inducing level by the sheer volume of water.

 The damage was bad.
-As Chips had said earlier: it wasn't one big split in the metal, it was a long string of short side-by-side cracks running in a line up a massive convex dent in the hull where it had been rammed.
+As Chips had said earlier: it wasn't one big split in the in the metal, it was a long string of short side-by-side cracks running in a line up a massive convex dent where the hull had been rammed.
 She put her hand out in front of her mask holding it over the cracks, and she could feel the onrush of the icy water pressing against her warm flesh.
 Chips' patches were pieces of curved steel that she was welding into place over the cracks.
-Chips was no expert at underwater welding, and the welds were globulous and imprecise.
+Chips was no expert at underwater welding, the welds were globulous and imprecise.
 It was starting to look like a mess, but there was hardly any other options.

 She climbed back out of the water shivering and dripping oily droplets that clung together in fatty globs.
 Percy always thought of herself as pretty tough.
 But in many ways Chips, with her foul language and bad attitude, was a lot tougher.
 Chips had never even mentioned the temperature of the water.

-With the extra bilge pumps running, she let Gregory and Bastian go stumble up to their racks to get some sleep.
+With the extra bilge pumps running, Captain Percy let Gregory and Bastian go stumble up to their racks to get some sleep.
 They slept through the next six hours or so of work while she, Owen, and Hemi did whatever they could to help Chips get the hull welded back together.
 Patching the boat was the only thing that mattered right now, and Chips was the only one who could do the welding.
 Percy, Hemi, and Owen found themselves standing around smoking and drinking coffee more than actually helping, so Percy eventually sent Hemi and Owen to their racks too.

 Percy needed sleep more than anyone, but she knew there was no way she could sleep.
-Maybe, maybe once they got to the surface.
+Maybe once they got to the surface, but that seemed far off now, both physically and temporally.
 She smoked up one cigarillo after cup of coffee after cigarillo.
-When Chips needed something she was there, but mostly Chips had her own method and didn't really want any help.
+When Chips needed something she was there, but mostly Chips had her own method and did not want any help.
 When Chips disappeared below the surface it became totally silent in the cargo hold.
-Percy looked at her watch --- where time had been so relentless before, now it barely moved.
-Because of that it took her maybe more than an hour to realize that the water level had receded a bit, leaving an greasy black line on the pressure hull indicating its high-water mark.
+Percy looked at her watch --- time had again fallen to its knees and crawled forward only with desperate and gasping heaves.
+It took her maybe more than an hour to realize that the water level had receded a bit, leaving an greasy black line on the pressure hull indicating its high-water mark.

-Now Percy let herself have some small amount of hope.
-The water level going down was everything.
+Percy let herself have some small amount of hope.
+The receding water level was everything.
 The boat didn't need power, or the high-pressure air system, or a running motor to reach the surface --- all she needed was that water level to go down, physics would take care of everything else.

 She waited for Chips to raise her head above the surface again.
 "Chips!
 The water level is dropping!"
-Percy shouted to her, while pointing at the black line of grit marked on the pressure hull.
+Percy shouted to her with one hand cupped to her mouth, while pointing at the black line of grit marked on the pressure hull.

-"Ah fucking sure.
-I've patched so much is about fuckin' time."
+"Ah fuckin' sure.
+With the fuckin' quilt of patches I've laid down its about fuckin' time."

 "I have to go up to the control room --- there's really no way to know when we'll get buoyant again, and someone has to be there if we do."